-Another file in the sequence is the ip-up.local file, which, after the link is established with the network, is used by the 35 modem to select a Domain Name Service or DNS server and, inter alia, starts a time synchronization sequence with a universal time server to maintain synchronization between the system clock 936 and universal time.
+Another file in the sequence is the ip-up.local file, which, after the link is established with the network, is used by the 30 modem to select a Domain Name Service or DNS server and, inter alia, starts a time synchronization sequence with a universal time server to maintain synchronization between the system clock 936 and universal time.

-In step 1012, the manager 932 invokes the connection 40 monitor, which in turn invokes the connection manager 924 to establish the connection with the network.
+In step 1012, the manager 932 invokes the connection 35 monitor, which in turn invokes the connection manager 924 to establish the connection with the network.

 In step 1016, the card sets up the connection.
-Generally, the card receives an identifier or address (e.g., telephone number, ESN or other) from the communication initiation application.
-45 The identifier or address is associated with the card and informs the network that the card is associated with an authorized wireless device.
+Generally, the card receives an identifier or address (e.g., telephone number, The identifier or address is associated with the card and informs the network that the card is associated with an authorized wireless device.
 In the configuration, the network sets up a serial connection with the SMD followed by a handshake and authentication procedure between the card and network.
-50 Other links are also possible.
+45 Other links are also possible.
 After the link is up, the network assigns an IP address to the SMD.
-As will be appreciated, certain networks, such as Sprint and Verizon, automatically assign and provide a link with a DNS server address while others, such as Cingular, fail to provide a link with a DNS 55 server address.
+As will be appreciated, certain networks, such as Sprint and Verizon, automatically assign and provide a link with a DNS server address while others, such as Cingular, fail to provide a link with a DNS 50 server address.
 For the latter networks, the DNS server address is included in the connection manager files.
 Regarding authentication, some network services, such as Cingular, use the same username and password for a number of network cards of the same type.
-Others, such as Sprint, include the 60 post-card-activation authentication information in the card itself, so non pap-secrets file is needed in the connection manager.
+Others, such as Sprint, include the 55 post-card-activation authentication information in the card itself, so non pap-secrets file is needed in the connection